-By October 2003, Kim, Don Thesing, Randy Hafner, and I submitted a proposal to the Society.
-Our request to start a club was contingent on enlisting a roster of 20 players and raising $1,000, which were both achieved.
-Jay Friedl of Merchants Bank was excited about the idea, and the Bank approved our request for start-up funds.
+By October 2003, Kimberly, Don Thesing, Randy Hafner, and I submitted a proposal to the La Crescent Area Historical Society to create a club as a community outreach program.
+Our request was contingent on enlisting a roster of 20 players and raising $1,000, which were both achieved.
+Jay Friedl of Merchants Bank was excited about the idea, and the Bank approved our request for start-up funds, becoming our corporate sponsor.

 The first organizational meeting to recruit players was January 22, 2004, with George Horihan already on board as our first captain.
 Local advertising, phone calls, and personal contact helped us quickly develop the roster.